rashika-dabas/Amazon-Crawling/README.md

 Implementing Web Scrapping using Scrapy

 ## Note
-The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings
+The venv folder automatically gets created in AmazonCrawling when venv is selected on creating the project and the .idea folder just stores project-related settings.

 ## Prerequisites
 HTML and Scraping Basics